by Jenny Green

 Poorly Fitting Dentures

-Jaws and gumlines can change shape over time, and this can cause false teeth to become loose or ill-fitting.
+Jaws and gum lines can change shape over time, and this can cause false teeth to become loose or ill-fitting.
 Your dentist will even see signs that your dentures don't fit well at a checkup, or you may notice the dentures feel loose yourself.
 Stay alert to gums that are irritated or cause difficulty chewing, as well.
 Under these circumstances, your dentist can fix the problem by relining, rebasing or remaking the product entirely.
-The University of Tennessee Health Science Center explains that relining applies new surface material to the base of the dentures, whereas rebasing involves replacing the denture base.
+Relining applies new surface material to the base of the dentures, whereas rebasing involves replacing the denture base.
 Alternatively, your dentist may decide to remake the dentures with both a new base and new set of teeth.

 Broken or Damaged Dentures

 Dentures don't just break or become damaged when dropped on hard surfaces; they can also succumb to general wear and tear.
-The American Dental Association (ADA) suggests partial dentures can incur this harm if the patient bites down to fit them into place.
+The South African Dental Association suggests partial dentures can incur this harm if the user bites down to fit them into place.
 This bends the clasps that attach the dentures to the natural teeth.

 Keep in mind that only a dentist can fix damaged or broken false teeth.
 Attempting to fix them yourself can be dangerous to your health.
 Over-the-counter glues contain harmful chemicals, and should not be used for repairing dentures.
 Another hazard may come from fixing dentures incorrectly – sometimes beyond repair – leading to irritation and mouth sores that need additional oral maintenance on your part.
 A dentist can often fix simple damage within a day, but a complicated repair may require sending the denture to a dental lab.